vmcru/portfolio/README.md

-# portfolio
+# Projet Peltier
-Hello!

-Created a thermostat for a final project for the international baccalaureate for highschool.
+Hello!This is the code for a high school project.